dnsl48/gauger/README.md

 #### PSR-4, manual installation

-In this case you only need an autoloader compatible with the `PSR-4` standard.
+In this case you only need an autoloader compatible with `PSR-4` standard.
 The library's package name (root namespace) is `Debuggy` which is in the directory `src`.